Harley Flanders: Differential forms

 Flanders is known for advancing an approach to multivariate calculus that is independent of coordinates through treatment of differential forms.

 According to Shiing-Shen Chern, "an affine connection on a differentiable manifold gives rise to covariant differentiations of tensor fields.
 The classical approach makes use of the natural frames relative to local coordinates and works with components of tensor fields, thus giving the impression that this branch of differential geometry is a venture through a maze of indices.
 The author [Flanders] gives a mechanism which shows that this is not necessarily so."

 In 1954, Flanders considered the converse of the Poincaré lemma.

 In 1963, Flanders published Differential Forms with Applications to the Physical Sciences which connected applied mathematics and differential forms.
 A reviewer affirmed that the book forms such a bridge with differential geometry.
-The book was republished in 1989 by Dover Books.
+Republished in 1989 by Dover Books, the book includes a succinct mathematical electromagnetism, where the electric and magnetic components of the field pertain to complementary 2-forms, obtained from exterior derivation of the electromagnetic four-potential.